-The Czech secondary school system is characterized by early tracking of students (Brunello and Checchi, 2008).
-Individuals usually attend their neighborhood elementary school and the majority of Czech youth are enrolled into secondary schools based on their choice and an admission exam administered at the age of 15, after completion of the 9th grade at elementary school.
+The Czech secondary school system is based on early tracking of students (Brunello and Checchi, 2008).
+Individuals usually attend their neighborhood elementary school and the majority of Czech youth are enrolled into secondary schools based on their choice and an admission exam administered at the age of 15, after completion of 9th grade at elementary school.

 Secondary schools can be divided into three basic types: academic, vocational, and apprenticeship.
-Academic and vocational schools usually provide four-year secondary programs and students take a school-leaving exam (the so-called 'Maturita') at the end of these programs.
-The 'Maturita' is a prerequisite for tertiary education and obligatory for all students at vocational and academic schools (Jurajda, 2005).
-Apprenticeship programs do not lead to 'Maturita' and apprentices do not apply to colleges and universities, but usually become blue collar workers.
+Academic and vocational schools usually provide four-year secondary programs2 and students take a school-leaving exam (so-called 'Maturita') at the end of these programs.
+'Maturita' is a pre-requisite for tertiary education and obligatory for all students at vocational and academic schools (Jurajda and Munich, 2008).
+Apprenticeship programs do not lead to 'Maturita' and apprentices do not apply to colleges and universities, but usually become blue collar workers3, for example in the construction industry or in nursing.
 As Munich (2004) points out, apprenticeship programs usually draw pupils from the lower end of the ability distribution.

 The main difference between academic and vocational schools is in their curriculum.
 Academic schools provide a general education that prepares graduates for college and university studies.
-Vocational schools provide an education focused on various fields: technical, business, pedagogical, and healthcare.
-Their graduates are expected to be ready to enter the labor market as well as colleges in their particular field.
+Vocational schools provide education focused on various fields: technical, business, pedagogical, and healthcare.
+Their graduates are expected to be ready to enter the labor market as well as colleges in the particular field.